 Tech and Coding Toys: Learn to code with an Arduino starter kit, Chibi Chip starter kit, Ozobot Bits, and a Sphero Bolt.
 Also available: SNAP circuits, an electronic drawing tablet, photo scanners, and an opaque projector.

-Whisper Room: The Makerspace recording studio is not yet available for use.
-Once completed, patrons can record audio, video, music and podcasts with the available keyboard, mics, and mixer board.
+Whisper Room: Patrons can record audio, video, music and podcasts with the available keyboard, mics, and mixer board.
 Patrons should bring their smart device, but will also have access to a Macbook and recording software.
-Date available for reservation: TBD.

 Makerspace Studio 8601 Hours of Operation: Tuesdays, 2:00 – 7:00 p.m.
 Thursdays, 11:00 a.m. – 4:00 p.m.